HOURS

 We saw lots of familiar faces and welcomed new ones into our group.
 The kids started by meeting the animals and getting a ‘low down’ on what was going to happen this summer.
 Next – they planted some beans to climb up the old play set.
 It seems that kids always like when they get to play in dirt.

-Next – it was time to get together our ‘garden treat’ for the day.
-We sent the kids into the chicken coop to each gather an egg.
-It was a first for many.
-Next – they each picked a leaf of basil.
 The kids split into two groups – one for cracking and scrambling the eggs and the other for chopping up the basil.
 Once Diane friend up the eggs the kids got to each try a little cup of fresh from the coop scrambled eggs with a little basil and salt and pepper for seasoning.

 I’m pretty sure Jason enjoyed the eggs.
 He politely went back for seconds…four times!